Skip to content

 How does Missouri's teacher-student ratio fare?
 What is the ideal class size to maximize student achievement?
 Researchers have studied and debated this for years.

-The Center for Public Education looked at almost 20 studies to identify the following:
+Hanover Research cites a report from the Center for Public Education, reviewing almost 20 studies to identify the following:

 • The greatest benefits come from classes sized 18 or fewer.